 Help families stay in the loop for your fun themed day!
 You can send home these editable family letters to help families understand what is happening and how to help their child prepare for the big day.
 For example: wear something white or neon.
 You can also help students really get pumped up by printing them “tickets” to enter the event the day before your room transformation!
 Grab the editable family letter FREE by subscribing below.

 The beauty of this super engaging classroom transformation is that it can be done with ANY skill!
 From reading to math and everything in between!
 I have seen SO many cool ideas from primary to upper elementary classrooms, to ESL teachers using it to foster more communication between peers.
-You want kids to practice addition and subtraction story problems?
+Practicing addition and subtraction story problems?
 Glow day.
-Have comprehension questions to answer after finishing up a great unit?
+Comprehension questions to answer after finishing up a great unit?
 Glow day.
-No matter what skill you need students to refine, this activity can be adapted to cover it!
+No matter what you need students to refine, it can be adapted!
 It’s great when you finish up a unit and need a review.
 The content possibilities are only limited to your imagination!!
-And because I love my fellow educators to the glow stick and back, I created completely editable templates for you to create your own glow day!
+And because I love my fellow educators, I created completely editable templates for you to create your own glow day!
 These templates can be used over and over again for ANY skill you want to have a glow day with!!
 Grab them HERE!

 I really hope you enjoyed learning more about having a glow day and how they can be used to teach and engage!
 Don’t forget to subscribe to my email list!
 You will get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Editable Family Glow Day Letter FREEBIE!
 You will also have exclusive access to tons of digital how-to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.